Our Nature

 Our Story

 Harry and Anne planted their first blueberry blocks in 1982 and, during the 1980s, were one of perhaps 18 growers in the Rotorua area registered to produce export fruit.
-Today, they are the only ones left.

 At their Maraeroa Road property, they cultivated three blueberry varieties on 2.4ha of netted blocks - Jersey, Burlington, and the Dixi, which interestingly ripen on the bush in that order.

 The venture into blueberries was not always an easy one; Harry and Anne received advice from multiple sources on how best to grow blueberries, mostly contradictory.
 Eventually, they decided that they would plant little seedlings, which weren’t more than bare twigs in rows.
-After months of diligently watching the twigs do barely anything at all, they finally leaped to life as spring came around, with tiny little shoots eventually becoming visible.
+After months of diligently watching the twigs do anything barely at all, they finally leapt to life as spring came around, with tiny little shoots eventually becoming visible.

 Through the eighties and nineties, the farm grew steadily, and with perseverance and a real passion to produce quality blueberries, it has continued to thrive.